-Base In Base Information Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best

-Table Name Reference Item Actual / Estimate Source Why it was not possible for Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis.

-associated with Table
+В ase Information ation Population Approach Steps Jemena Basis for the estimate, Why the estimate represents the best estimate Table Name Reference ltem Actual / Estimate Source Why it was not possible for Jemena Group to provide actual information Group took to locate actual information including the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis. calculations based on the assumptions associated with Table 5.1.
+Due to the recategorisation / split out of the raw data from the report and the calculation of the weighted average prices based on these manually adjusted figures, the data disclosed are only estimates.

-5.1.

-Due to the

-recategorisation / split

-out of the raw data

-from the report and the

-calculation of the

-weighted average

-prices based on these manually adjusted

-figures, the data

-disclosed are only

-estimates.